Josh-Wickens/football-reactions/README.md

 - Gitpod
     - IDE used to code project
 - Heroku
-    - used to deploy the application
+    - Used to deploy the application
 - Django
-    - used to build the backend database, that serves as an API for the front end part of the  project
+    - Used to build the backend database, that serves as an API for the front end part of the  project
 - ReactJS
     - To build components that collectively form the front end of the application.
 - React-Bootstrap